Two People From Warroad Charged In Red Lake Meth Bust

 Two people from Warroad have been charged with first-degree possession of methamphetamine with intent to distribute.

-According to the criminal complaint, 27- year- old, Phillip Clarence Michael Athman, and 21- year- old, Heather Lynn Kjensrud, were arrested Monday after Red Lake police received a call that people in a silver PT Cruiser were selling narcotics outside of a grocery store.
+According to the criminal complaint, 27-year-old Phillip Clarence Michael Athman, and 21-year-old Heather Lynn Kjensrud were arrested Monday after Red Lake police received a call that people in a silver PT Cruiser were selling narcotics outside of a grocery store.

 The complaint says that when Red Lake officers found the car they asked Kjensrud to step out of the vehicle and when she did, they saw a clear baggie with other baggies inside of it on the car floor.